 Where students eventually lose confidence, though, is when visuals and manipulatives turn into algebra on paper/tablet and when they need to go further, working with rational expressions that involve variables.

 In this blog post we are offering activities on fractions and rational expressions for different ages and abilities.
 They will help achieve the necessary instructional balance between learning using manipulatives and applying skills to solving algebra problems in pencil.
 The activities also include some interesting facts about the origin of fractions and special cases involving fractions.

-For video lessons on fractions, notes and additional practice check out IntoMath
+For video lessons on fractions, notes and additional practice check out IntoMath.